Suzi Schmidt

 Suzi Schmidt is a former Republican Illinois State Senator, representing the 31st district from January 2011 to January 2013.
-She previously served as Chairman of the Board of Lake County, Illinois from 2000 to 2010.
+She previously served as chairman of the Board of Lake County, Illinois from 2000 to 2010.

 Education and early life

 Schmidt grew up in the Chicago area and attended Lyons Township High School and later earned a bachelor's degree from Southern Illinois University in 1974.

 Schmidt worked as an art teacher in Fox Lake from 1974 to 1987 and served as the State Director for the Illinois Lakes Management Association from 1983 to 1985.
 She was elected to the Lake Villa Township Board in 1985.

-County Board Chairman
+County board chairman

 Schmidt was elected to the Lake County Board (Illinois) in 1988, representing the communities of Lake Villa and Lindenhurst.
-In 1988 she also became the Commissioner of the Lake County Forest Preserve, a position she held from 1988 to 2010 where she became a staunch advocate for open lands, public space and the preservation of natural resources.
-She was elected as Chairman of the Lake County Board in 2000, replacing incumbent Jim LaBelle.
-Schmidt was the first female Chairman of Lake County, elected for an unprecedented 5 terms, and is noted for presiding over a decade during which the County Board consistently passed balanced budgets and maintained AAA bond rating.
+In 1988 she also became the commissioner of the Lake County Forest Preserve, a position she held from 1988 to 2010 where she became a staunch advocate for open lands, public space and the preservation of natural resources.
+She was elected as chairman of the Lake County Board in 2000, replacing incumbent Jim LaBelle.
+Schmidt was the first female chairman of Lake County, elected for an unprecedented 5 terms, and is noted for presiding over a decade during which the County Board consistently passed balanced budgets and maintained AAA bond rating.

-In her tenure on the County Board, Schmidt also served as Chairman of the Lake County Liquor Commission and supported the extension of Route 53.
+In her tenure on the county board, Schmidt also served as chairman of the Lake County Liquor Commission and supported the extension of Route 53.

-Schmidt as served as Metro County Board Chairman from 2004 to 2010 and worked with the collar counties on issues facing county government, securing the Regional Transportation Authority (RTA) sales tax funding that was imperative to the sustainability of the RTA, Lake County, and the Metro County Region.
+Schmidt as served as Metro County Board chairman from 2004 to 2010 and worked with the collar counties on issues facing county government, securing the Regional Transportation Authority (RTA) sales tax funding that was imperative to the sustainability of the RTA, Lake County, and the Metro County Region.

-As Chairman, she cracked down on violations of ordinances and worked to amend the adult use ordinance in 1998 to make it stricter.
+As chairman, she cracked down on violations of ordinances and worked to amend the adult use ordinance in 1998 to make it stricter.

 Schmidt resigned from the County Board in January 2011 to assume her new position as an Illinois State Senator.